ekawahyu/ekawahyu.github.io/_posts/2015-05-04-jekyll-tag-generator-workaround.md

 jekyll serve
 </pre>

-It is put at root directory.
-It deletes `tag` folder before build, then copy a new one from `_site` folder, and starting Jekyll local server service.
+The script should be put at root directory.
+It deletes recursively `tag` folder before build, copy a new one from `_site` folder, and then starting Jekyll local service.
 That easy!
-I guess this workaround will stay until the Github Pages' policy is changed one day (or never).
+I guess this workaround will stay, until one day the Github Pages' policy is changed (or never).